XORBKPT/Encryption-AES-R-Pi-Pico/README.md

 - **Implemenation Safety Idea**: Disconnect the Pico after use to ensure RAM clears the key and IV.
 - **Learning**: Experiment with different messages to observe ciphertext changes.
 Keep the key and IV at 32 hex characters (16 bytes) each for AES-CBC compatibility.
 ---
-This MicroPython version provides a simple, accessible way to explore encryption on the Pico.